kineticstoolkit/kineticstoolkit_doc/html/_sources/python_using_spyder.md

 ## 📄 Writing code in a console

-In the figure above, Section A is the console, and is the equivalent of the `>>>` console that we regularly see in tutorials.
-Any command that you enter here is executed immediately, and the output is returned just below.
+In the figure above, Section A is the console, and is the same as the `>>>` console that we regularly see in tutorials.
+Any command that you enter there is executed immediately, and the output is returned just below.

 You can try it with a very simple calculation: